genestack/user-tutorials/source/guide/3d_import.rst

 |import_metadata|

-For instance, in this case we added new column “Age” and fill “Organism”, “Sex”, “Tissue” and “Disease” columns that came from default template.
+For instance, in this case we added new column “Age” and filled “Organism”, “Sex”, “Tissue” and “Disease” columns that came from the default template.

 Attachments
 ~~~~~~~~~~~